letsencrypt/website/content/en/become-a-sponsor.md

     parent: donate
 ---

-This page has moved to <a href="https://www.abetterinternet.org/sponsor/">https://www.abetterinternet.org/sponsor/</a>.
-Redirecting you in 3 seconds...
+This page has been moved to the website of the Let's Encrypt parent organization, ISRG.

+Please update your bookmarks to <a href="https://www.abetterinternet.org/sponsor/">https://www.abetterinternet.org/sponsor/</a>

+Redirecting you in 5 seconds...

 <script type="text/javascript">
   setTimeout(function(){
     window.location.replace("https://www.abetterinternet.org/sponsor/");
-  },3000);
+  },5000);
 </script>